 Hearing loss can occur at any age.
-Reduced hearing leads to communication struggles and can impact relationships at work and at home.
+Reduced hearing leads to communication struggles and can impact relationships at work and home.
 The isolation that develops can be devastating.

 What should I expect during an audiological evaluation?

-- Impedance (Tympanometry & Acoustic Reflexes)
+Impedance (Tympanometry & Acoustic Reflexes)

-- Otoacoustic Emissions (OAE)
+Otoacoustic Emissions (OAE)

-A soft probe tip is placed into the ear canal and a series of sound is introduced to the ear.
+A soft earbud will be placed into your ear canal and a series of sounds are introduced to the ear.
 When sound is received by a healthy ear, a low level echo is generated.
-It gives an estimate of hearing acuity without requiring a response from the listener: if no measurable echo is recorded, a moderate or worse hearing loss may be indicated.
-You will not be asked to respond to the sounds heard during this test, and in fact should remain silent, as any noise or movement may interfere with the measurements.
+It gives an estimate of hearing acuity without requiring a response from the listener.
+If no measurable echo is recorded, a moderate or worse hearing loss may be indicated.
+You will not be asked to remain still and silent, as any noise or movement may interfere with the measurements.
 This test is painless, and with a quiet and still person, may be completed in a matter of seconds.

 The cornerstone of our auditory services is the evaluation of a child’s hearing.
 At the HEAR Center we perform age-appropriate diagnostic testing to obtain the most accurate audiological results possible.

-Special methods for testing children behaviorally include:
+Special methods for evaluating children include:

-- Visual Reinforcement Audiometry (VRA)
+Visual Reinforcement Audiometry (VRA)

-- Conditioned Play Audiometry (CPA)
+Conditioned Play Audiometry (CPA)

-For children typically over two-and-a-half or three years of age, play audiometry provides a positive and fun experience while a specially trained audiologist measures hearing ability.
-CPA is performed by having the child listen to sounds typically through headphones, and respond to them by moving a toy piece in a practiced way to determine hearing acuity.
+For children over two-and-a-half or three years of age, play audiometry provides a positive and fun experience while a specially trained audiologist evaluates hearing ability.
+CPA is performed by having the child listen to sounds through headphones and asking them to perform a given action, like putting a block in a bucket or a peg on a pegboard, when they hear the sound.
 Speech testing will also be conducted by having your child repeat words or point to pictures as asked.
-During this test you and your child may choose to have you in the room with them or wait on the other side of the window with the audiologist controlling the machines, as an assistant helps him or her learn the “listening game”.
+During this test you may be asked to assist your child in learning the “listening game” or an assistant will be with you to aid in obtaining the responses.